 Our expert surgeons have successfully performed more than 800 heart transplant surgeries since our program’s first heart transplant in 1985.
 Because of this, our surgeons are experts at treating patients with even the most complex cases.

 The heart transplant process begins with an evaluation and placement on the transplant waitlist.
 Then you will wait until an appropriate heart becomes available for you.
 This waiting time varies from patient to patient.
 Your transplant team will tell you what to expect in general.

-Once you are placed on the transplant wait list, you may be called at any time to receive a heart that has become available.
-Timing of the transplant is critical at this point, which is why patients are usually asked to be able to reach the hospital within two and a half hours of being called in for a potential transplant.
+Once you are placed on the transplant waitlist, we may call you at any time to receive a heart that has become available.
+At this point, timing is important.
+Patients usually should be able to reach Barnes-Jewish Hospital within 3-5 hours of being called for a potential transplant.

 Find out more about the heart transplant process.